pooja098/pooja098.gihub.io/README.md

-# Thakrani Associates
+### Thakrani Associates Advocates and Notary

-Thakrani Associates is a law firm of advocates and notary, based in Vadodara Gujarat, India.
+We are a law firm of advocates and notary, based in Vadodara Gujarat, India.

 We provide expert legal counsel on civil and criminal matters as well as notary service.

-## Members
+### Members

 | Advocate               | Qualification                        | Contact        |
 | :--------------------- | :----------------------------------- | :------------- |